GITNUXSOFTWARE ADVICE

 Google Docs

-Built for small teams creating polished documents with collaborative editing and templates.
+Built for teams creating collaborative documents with Drive-based sharing and review workflows.

 Comparison Table